Blocks in flat families of finite-dimensional algebras: Introduction

 More precisely, we consider a \word{finite flat} algebra $A$ over an integral domain $R$, i.e., $A$ is finitely generated and flat as an $R$-module.
 This yields a family of algebras parametrized by $\Spec(R)$ consisting of the \word{specializations} (or \word{fibers})

 where $\msf{k}(\fp) = \msf{Frac}(R/\fp)$ is the residue field of $\fp \in \Spec(R)$ in $R$ and $A_\fp$ is the localization of $A$ in $\fp$.
 Note that the fiber $A(\fp)$ is a finite-dimensional $\msf{k}(\fp)$-algebra.
 Now, the primary goal would be to describe for any $\fp$ the blocks of $A(\fp)$, e.g., the number of blocks, and to describe the simple modules in each block, e.g., the number of such modules and their dimensions.

 It is clear that there will be no general theory giving the precise solutions to these problems for arbitrary $A$.
 For example, we can take the group ring $A = \bbZ \mrm{S}_n$ of the symmetric group.
 The fibers of $A$ are precisely the group rings $\bbQ \mrm{S}_n$ and $\bbF_p \mrm{S}_n$ for all primes $p$, and the questions above are still unanswered.
 Nonetheless, and this is the point of this paper, there are some general phenomena, some patterns in the behavior of blocks and simple modules along the fibers, which are true quite generally.
-The best situation turns out to be when $R$ is noetherian and normal, and the generic fiber $A^K$ is a split $K$-algebra, where $K$ is the fraction field of $R$ (we will shortly address the case of non-split generic fiber).
-This setting includes many examples in representation theory like Brauer algebras, Hecke algebras, and (restricted) rational Cherednik algebras.
-We show (see Theorem \ref{block_stratification_thm}, Lemma \ref{fine_block_stratification}, and Corollary \ref{normal_split_corollary}) that in this case we can always construct a finite directed graph encoding the block structures of all fibers and giving a complete overview about what happens to blocks under specialization.
-In Figure \ref{brauer_graph_example} below we give an example of such a graph in case of a generic Brauer algebra.